 Kimberly-Clark does not test our products or ingredients on animals unless required by law, regulation, or a governmental authority or unless no alternative method is available to ensure human safety prior to product use.
 We are committed to using alternative methods thereby ending the need for animal testing.

 We continue our investment and collaboration with independent research programs seeking to improve current non-animal assessments and the discovery of new alternative methods.

 Kimberly-Clark does not use chlorine bleaching for pulps used in our products.
-Instead, we use chlorine-free pulp, which is categorized as either "totally chlorine-free" (TCF) or "elemental chlorine-free" (ECF).
+Instead, we use either "totally chlorine-free" (TCF) or "elemental chlorine-free" (ECF).
 TCF pulp has been bleached without any type of chlorine or has not been bleached at all.
 ECF pulp has been bleached with a chlorine derivative such as chlorine dioxide (ClO2), but without elemental chlorine (Cl).
 Chlorine dioxide is also used in bleaching flour and purifying water.
-Kimberly-Clark uses this process to enhance the safety and environmental compatibility of our products and manufacturing operations.
+Kimberly-Clark uses this process for the safety and environmental compatibility of our products and manufacturing operations.

 Kimberly-Clark has rigorous safety and quality requirements, and we are proud of our long track record of producing safe products.
 This commitment to safety includes the ingredients used in our products.
 We maintain a Restricted Substances List to ensure a consistent, global approach to safeguarding our consumers and the environment from exposure to ingredients of potential concern.

 Some chemicals can be present in trace, or residual, accounts due to their natural (or background) presence in water, the environment, or as part of the manufacturing process.
 Where this occurs, we ensure that the presence is minimal, and is well below established safe levels set by regulatory authorities.